jackfranklin/jackfranklindotcodotuk/src/site/blog/2020-01-15-letting-tools-make-choices.md

 I finished with a point about letting tools make choices for you:

 > I've become a fan of putting more of that burden onto the technologies I'm
-> chosing such that I can focus in on the actual application.
+> choosing such that I can focus in on the actual application.
 I would be
 > surprised if the tools that catch my eye in 2020 aren't ones that follow this
 > pattern.